Particular/docs.particular.net/nservicebus/sagas/analyzers.md

 Many saga persistence libraries use serialization and deserialization to store and load saga data, respectively.
 It's not always possible for serializers to set values unless the property is both marked as `public` and also has a `public` setter.

 A saga data class is not a good place to employ specialized data access patterns to restrict write access to certain properties.
-Saga data classes should be thought of as being an internal storage fully owned by the saga, and are best implemented as simple properties like `public string PropertyName { get; set; }` without any specialized access modifiers.
+Saga data classes should be considered as internal storage fully owned by the saga, and are best implemented as simple properties like `public string PropertyName { get; set; }` without any access modifiers.

 ## Saga message mappings are not needed for timeouts